-3. Install Security Cameras
+3. Install Alarm Cameras

 A lot can go wrong at a business and having a video record of events can go a long way toward protecting your business if a crime occurs.
-With strategically placed cameras, you can capture important evidence against potential shoplifters, violent criminals, vandals, burglars and employees that may commit crimes against your business.
+With strategically placed cameras, you can capture important evidence against potential shoplifters, violent criminals, vandals, burglars, and employees that may commit crimes against your business.

-In addition to providing vital evidence in the event of a crime, CCTV cameras offer a considerable value because they are one of the most effective crime deterrents.
+In addition to providing vital evidence in the event of a crime, CCTV cameras offer considerable value because they are one of the most effective crime deterrents.
 When criminals see cameras, they recognize the additional risk of being caught and this will often cause them to think twice.

 4. Manage Valuable Assets

 Most businesses have valuable assets that can be attractive targets for criminals.
-When it comes to cash and other valuables, you want to do what you can to protect these items and make them less of a security threat to your business.
+When it comes to cash and other valuables, you want to do what you can to protect these items and make them less of a protection threat to your business.